DeepBlueRobotics/training/docs/section-3/subsystems-and-commands.md

 In this file, we organize each initialization into different controllers and call all those methods in the constructor of RobotContainer.
 We also have a `getAutonomousCommand()` which returns the autonomous command to be called during autonomous mode.

 ### Constants.java
-This file contains all of the numbers that don't change and are relevant to the **whole robot**, not single subsystems.
+This file contains all of the numbers that don't change and are relevant to the robot.
 This includes all ports and joystick buttons, which correlate to motor controllers, solenoids, and commands in the code.

 ### [Subsystems](https://docs.wpilib.org/en/stable/docs/software/commandbased/subsystems.html)
 Subsystems are where much of the logic of the code is stored.
 In each subsystem, there are methods that perform certain actions, such as running a motor.
 These methods are then called in Commands as part of a larger process.
 For example, a method in the Climber subsystem could be used to retrieve the height of a lift, which can then be called in one of the Climber commands.
 The subsystem classes contain the objects for the motor controllers and solenoids.
 Constants for the specific subsystem are also stored in the subsystem class.
 For example, a constant such as the speed of a drivetrain motor should be stored in the Drivetrain subsystem, as it’s only relevant to the Drivetrain.
 Subsystems can also have default commands that are run when no commands are implicitly scheduled.
 Subsystems also have a `periodic()` which is run every 0.02s no matter what command is called on the subsystem.